 Home | Give & Live Generously

-Have you considered making a charitable gift to the Centennial Area Education Foundation?
 Your contributions will advance CAEF’s important goal of supporting education to build a strong community.
 You may also be able to achieve tax and estate planning objectives without compromising your lifestyle through the gifting options described below.
 If you have any questions about gifting opportunities, please contact us by email at firstname.lastname@example.org.

-Cash Gifts.
-A cash gift can be made by writing a check or giving cash to CAEF.
+Cash Gifts - A cash gift can be made by writing a check or giving cash.
 Please make your check payable to "CAEF" and mail it to PO Box 4, Circle Pines, MN 55014.

 “At my death, I give $__________ (or ___ percent of the residue of my estate) to the Centennial Area Education Foundation, PO Box 4 Circle Pines MN 55014.”

-For any type of gift, whether simple or complex, certain records must be obtained and kept and you should consult your tax and estate planning advisors about that required documentation and necessary records to obtain, and how the gift will impact your personal tax situation.
-Please contact Jan Kreminski at to discuss how you can make a gift today that will provide meaningful support for the important work of CAEF.
+For any type of gift, whether simple or complex, please consult with your tax and estate planning advisors about required documentation and necessary records to obtain, and how the gift will impact your personal tax situation.